tinybike/Augur.jl/README.md

 ### Usage

-The simulations are parallelized.
-To run using all available cores:
+Run simulations with default settings using all available cores:

-    $ julia -p `nproc` test/tinker.jl
+    $ julia -p `nproc` test/controller.jl

 To run unit tests: